waste-of-kindergarten/xpython37-v0.1/python/Doc/c-api/bytearray.rst

 .. c:function:: int PyByteArray_Check(PyObject *o)

    Return true if the object *o* is a bytearray object or an instance of a subtype of the bytearray type.
-This function always succeeds.

 .. c:function:: int PyByteArray_CheckExact(PyObject *o)

    Return true if the object *o* is a bytearray object, but not an instance of a subtype of the bytearray type.
-This function always succeeds.

 Direct API functions